Specific Loss Benefits for Injured Workers in Scranton

 Examples of Specific Loss Calculations in Scranton Workplace Injuries

-To illustrate how specific loss benefits work in practice, consider the following examples based on Pennsylvania workers’ compensation law:
+To illustrate how specific loss benefits work in practice, consider the following examples based on workers’ compensation law:

-Many workers don’t realize that these benefits may be available even when the body part is not completely amputated.
-If a construction worker retains their arm but loses more than 50% of its function permanently, they may still qualify for the full 410 weeks of specific loss benefits for an arm under Pennsylvania law.
+Many workers don’t realize these benefits may be available even when the body part is not completely amputated.
+If a construction worker retains their arm but loses more than 50% of its function permanently, they may still qualify for the full 410 weeks of specific loss benefits for an arm under the law.

-Why Specific Loss Claims Require Special Handling
+Why Do Specific Loss Claims Require Special Handling?

 Specific loss claims involve unique challenges, distinguishing them from standard workers’ compensation cases.
 Insurance companies frequently contest the permanent classification of injuries or argue about the extent of loss of use, making these claims particularly challenging without proper representation.